salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac-ollama.md

     - Mule Runtime: `4.8.0`
     - Java Version: `17`

-1. Click on **Create Project** and wait for it to be fully processed.
+4. Click **Create Project** and wait for it to be fully processed.

 ### Maven

-1. Once processed, open the `pom.xml` file and add the following Maven dependency:
+1. After it is processed, open the `pom.xml` file and add the Maven dependency:

     ```xml
     <dependency>